 As the leading Swiss institution of higher education in the technical and natural sciences, ETH Zurich has also proven itself at the highest international level.
 The Department of Architecture (D-ARCH) is one of the most highly regarded faculties of architecture in the world.
 It owes its prominent position to both the high quality of the teaching and the outstanding results of the research.
 This well-established approach to teaching and research, representing a long tradition, manifests itself in the structure of flexible design studios that work in close cooperation with the institutes, and it is experienced throughout all phases of Bachelor and Master Studies at the D-ARCH as a holistic and open programme.

 The Faculty of Architecture and the Built Environment at TU Delft, established in 1904, has a leading role in the area of architecture education and research in the broadest sense.
-Some three thousand students, hundreds of researchers, lecturers and professors follow or provide education there, do research and support work in a dynamic, distinctive and internationally oriented environment.
-The Faculty’s aim is to educate students to become excellent architectural engineers: from building technologists and urbanists to architects, landscape architects, real estate experts and geodata specialists, working at both national and international levels.
-It has a strong international community with over 30% foreign Master’s students and staff from 42 countries.
+Some three thousand students, hundreds of researchers, lecturers, and professors follow or provide education there, do research, and support work in a dynamic, distinctive, and internationally oriented environment.
+The Faculty’s aim is to educate students to become excellent architectural engineers: from building technologists and urbanists to architects, landscape architects, real estate experts, and geodata specialists, working at both national and international levels.
+It has a strong international community with over 30% of foreign Master’s students and staff from 42 countries.

 The MIT School of Architecture and Planning (MIT SAP) is one of the five schools of the Massachusetts Institute of Technology, located in Cambridge, Massachusetts, US.
 Founded in 1865 by William Robert Ware, the School offered the first formal architectural curriculum in the United States, and the first architecture program in the world operating within the establishment of a University.
 MIT SAP is considered a global academic leader in the design fields and one of the most prestigious schools in the world as it was on the top world ranking in QS World University Rankings for the last 4 years.